rapidsai/cusignal/README.md

 `pytest --benchmark-enable --benchmark-gpu-disable`

-Benchmark are disabled by default in `setup.cfg` providing only test correctness checks.
+Benchmarks are disabled by default in `setup.cfg` providing only test correctness checks.

-As with the standard pytest tool, the user can use the `-v` and `-k` flags for verbose mode and to select a specifc benchmark to run.
+As with the standard pytest tool, the user can use the `-v` and `-k` flags for verbose mode and to select a specific benchmark to run.
 When intrepreting the output, we recommend comparing the _mean_ execution time reported.

 To minimize CLI cluster from benchmark results add `--benchmark-columns=LABELS`